Americans Increasingly Polarized When It Comes To Racial Justice Protests, Poll Finds

 But the Ipsos poll found that a majority of Americans disagree.
 More than half of respondents said racism is built into the U.S. economy, schools and police departments.
 And only 30% agreed that "America is not a racist country."

 When asked about the future, a large majority of whites and Republicans say it's likely that police treatment of Blacks will improve in coming years.
-But Black respondents are much more pessimistic; two out of three say that is not likely to happen.
+But Black respondents are much more pessimistic; 2 out of 3 say that is not likely to happen.